Probation officers promote safe and resilient communities across Alberta.

 - led by probation officer instructors

 - a combination of online and classroom sessions

 Our instructors guide your professional development – in the classroom and field – through these subjects:

-- court orders and violations
+- types of court orders

-- legal reports
+- writing legal reports, including presentence reports and violations

 - support and referral services